 Construction work is not for the faint of heart.
 This is because a lot of these individuals work from great heights that require safety equipment such as lanyard and harnesses which may fail due to one reason or the other.
-OSHA, a federal government safety agency lays out rules regarding construction worker safety in Indiana, helping to ensure that workers know their rights and that supervisors toe the line with regard to equipment functionality and t
+OSHA, a federal government safety agency lays out rules regarding construction worker safety, helping to ensure that workers know their rights and that supervisors toe the line with regard to equipment functionality and t

 Lanyard and harnesses are pieces of construction material that go together.
 Workers use these to move and hang freely vertically or move horizontally while supported by planks or in a free-form manner.
 They are required to be fastened on properly and inspected for any defects every day.
 Supervisors are also required to show workers how to properly use them, and they should have a safety mechanism that will break any kind of fall to avert a catastrophic accident.

 Construction injuries can be life-changing and serious.
 Due to the heights from which workers fall, it is likely that they will sustain career-ending injuries.